What is the Rhino, Elephant and Big Cat Research and Conservation project in South Africa all about?

 What is not included

-- Wifi (available locally for a fee and you will need your own devise)
+- Wifi (available for a fee, you will need your own device)

 - Police/Government Background Check: US and UK citizens will be processed through Kaya (admin fee applies); all other nationalities must provide local police check.

 Easy 3-step application process

 APPLY ONLINE Click here to apply online and pay your deposit to secure your space on your chosen project.
 Our advisors will then contact you to guide you through the next steps.

 TELEPHONE INTERVIEW Once we’ve received your application, we’ll be in touch to arrange your informal telephone interview with your Kaya Placement Advisor.